One of the most popular islands of Malaysia, Langkawi is a must visit for many travellers to Malaysia, and deservedly so.

 The Langkawi SkyBridge is the longest free span, curved bridge in the world making it one of the most interesting places in Langkawi to visit.
 This is a brilliantly engineered bridge, being held suspended almost 2000 feet above sea level, all by a singular pylon.

-Tourists travel from afar to see the stunning scenery and breathtaking location as the curved bridge spans between two great mountains.
+Tourists travel from afar to see the stunning scenery and breathtaking location as the curved bridge spans between two great mountains, and when you think about Langkawi, what to visit, this is deservedly one of the top things to see in Langkawi.

 To reach the SkyBridge, you will need to take the Langkawi Skycab – the world’s steepest cable car – with the top station at 708 metres above sea level.
 Before you reach the top station where the bridge is located, passengers must get off at the middle station.